cordagal/alders_config/README.md

 # alders_config

+**a few weapons (swiss, spr, fennec, and a couple others) are configured with bullet velocity/prediction values that are not derived from meta builds (Agency/GRU suppressor, Task Force barrel)

 1. copy-paste twice your default settings file, and default keybinds file
 2. rename the copied files to the corresponding filenames
 3. copy-paste the contents from the GitHub files